ChrisCummins/pip-db/Documentation/Log.md

 Requested a meeting with Darren to discuss BLAST+ query results, and how to best display the resulting data to the user.

+Note that the BLAST+ database path is configured in environment variable `$BLASTDB`.